 What else does Navy Medicine offer aside from traditional medical practice and training?

-Medical Officers who gain a Global Health Engagement (GHE) credential may also be selected to serve as health advisers to a variety of international organizations, including NATO, or as Health Attaches to U.S. Embassies worldwide (including Hungary, Vietnam, and New Zealand).
+With a Global Health Engagement (GHE) credential, officers may serve as health advisers to international organizations like NATO or as Health Attachés at U.S. Embassies in places like Hungary, Vietnam, and New Zealand.

-While most positions focus on patient care, several opportunities exist within Navy Medicine to pursue research interests, including at the Navy Medical Research Center in Silver Spring, Maryland, or at one of the many research units throughout the world, including Africa, South America, and Southeast Asia.
+While most roles focus on patient care, research opportunities exist at the Navy Medical Research Center in Silver Spring, Maryland, and in units worldwide, including Africa, South America, and Southeast Asia.
+Research can also be part of daily clinical work.

 How do I become competitive in the HPSP selection board?